MP Estate Planning UK

 Tribunal focus and decision

-The First-tier Tribunal found Mohammed kept using the Santander account for personal bills, rent receipts and property outgoings.
-The court applied the seven-year test and held the assets were not enjoyed to his exclusion in the years before death.
+The First-tier Tribunal found that Mohammed had kept using the Santander account for personal bills, rent receipts and property outgoings throughout the trust’s existence.
+Despite being formally excluded as a beneficiary, his day-to-day behaviour showed continued personal benefit.
+The tribunal applied the GROB rules and held the assets were not enjoyed to his exclusion in the relevant period.
 The appeal was dismissed.

 Practical tests for trustees and beneficiaries

-• Control: who paid bills from the account?
+• Control: who paid bills from the trust account?
+If the settlor is making personal payments, that is evidence of continued benefit.

-• Benefit: who lived in the property and who received income?
+• Benefit: who lived in the trust property and who received any rental income?
+The settlor must be genuinely excluded.

 A professional office environment showcasing a meeting about inheritance tax regulations.
 In the foreground, a diverse group of four business professionals in formal attire, engaged in a thoughtful discussion around a polished wooden conference table, with documents and spreadsheets spread out.
 The middle ground features an intricately detailed whiteboard filled with diagrams and notes related to gifts with reservation of benefit rules.
 In the background, large windows let in soft, natural light, creating a warm, focused atmosphere.
 A modern cityscape is visible through the windows, adding a sense of relevance to the legal topic at hand.
 The mood is serious yet collaborative, emphasizing the importance of understanding inheritance tax laws.